tugrulates/blog/demoscene.md

 I made an invitation animation for a party called [7DX](https://www.7dx-party.org).
 7DX ran annually from 2002 to 2014 in Istanbul, Turkey.

-_Invitros_ are meant to create excitement before the party, convince nerds to be bothered to go outside once a year, and challenge other programmers to make something at least better than the invitation itself.
+_Invitros_ are meant to create excitement before the party, convince geeks to be bothered to go outside once a year, and challenge other programmers to make something at least better than the invitation itself.
 On all three accounts, I regard this invitation a great success.

 {{ youtube(id="fpp4sJjTup0") }}